Top-Tier Personalization Strategies for Subscription Brands

 Basically, put yourself in your customers’ shoes.
 Ask yourself “if I encountered this issue, or took this action, what would I want or need in response?”

-Data Strategy and Segmentation Best Practices
+Data-Driven Personalization Strategies and Segmentation Best Practices

 At Simon Data, we view segmentation as a form of personalization – it can be 1-to-many or 1-to-few, as opposed to 1-to-1 personalization.